Group Vice President

 Toyota Motor Corporation

-Latondra Newton serves as chief corporate social responsibility officer of Toyota Motor North America (TMA), and project general manager of the corporate citizen division of Toyota Motor Corporation (TMC).
+Latondra Newton serves as group vice president and chief social innovation officer of Toyota Motor North America (TMA), and project general manager of the corporate citizen division of Toyota Motor Corporation (TMC).
 Newton is responsible for Toyota’s diversity and philanthropy functions across national affiliates, including Toyota Motor Sales, U.S.A., Inc. (TMS) and Toyota Motor Engineering & Manufacturing, North America, Inc. (TEMA).

 Additionally, Newton is responsible for the establishment and operations of the Toyota Mobility Foundation, focusing on safety, access and ecology.
 Established in 2014, the Foundation creates value in communities globally by sharing Toyota's knowledge to advance the freedom of mobility for everyone.